microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ### Diagnostic emisison

 Now enough information has been gathered to determine the right diagnostics to emit, if any.
+The compiler will run diagnostics by iterating over all Decl objects with a register annotation.
 Firstly, if `other` is set, then the variable type is not valid for the given register type.
 So, we can emit `err_hlsl_unsupported_register_type_and_variable_type`.
+Next, check if `is_member` is set.
+If so, the register annotation was applied to a member, which is not allowed, so `err_hlsl_register_annotation_on_member` is emitted.

 If the `resource` flag is set, check the register type against the resource class flag.
 If they do not match, `err_hlsl_mismatching_register_type_and_resource_type` is emitted.
 If the `basic` flag is set, then we first check if `default_globals` is set.
 If so, then